sanjaychikkala/Landing-page/README.md

 # Landing-page
-created landing page for a shopping website
+created landing page for a shopping website using html and css which is a part of codsoft web development internship.